keirace/Memo/CLOUD.md

 point of exchange

 ### Negative Caching
+- is a technique used to improve the performance of a web application by caching the results of a request that returns error
 - set different TTL for each status code

 ## Load Balancing, Auto Scaling & Availability Zones